Nautical idioms and sailing terms

 24. Cold enough to freeze the balls off a brass monkey

 That seems very cold to me and I guess that is precisely what the idiom is trying to say.
-It finds its origin (arguably not) in maritime folklore where the iron cannonballs where stacked in a pyramid next to the cannon for ready use when the need arose.
-We have all seen it at the movies, where one cannonball sits on 4, sit on 6 sits on 9 sit on 25 cannonballs.
+It finds its origin (arguably not) in maritime folklore where the iron cannonballs were stacked in a pyramid next to the cannon for ready use when the need arose.
+We have all seen it at the movies, where 1 cannonball sits on 4, sit on 9 sits on 16 sit on 25 cannonballs.
 (An interesting mathematical conundrum but that is a different story).
 This pyramid was constructed on a brass plate which was called the brass monkey.
 It had the appropriate number of indentations to hold the bottom layer of cannonballs.
 In freezing conditions, the brass plate contracted at a quicker and at a more pronounced rate compared to the iron cannonballs positioned on the plate.
 The brass monkey became too small to contain the bottom layer of cannonballs and hence, the cannonballs would roll-off; freezing the balls of a brass monkey…

 In any case, a nice well-circulating folk tale.
 Personally, stacking cannonballs in this manner on a ship on the open sea seems challenging at best but let’s not have facts stand in the way of a great idiom…